 Like last Tuesday when Jim joined him for lunch.
 Jim was one of the software engineers on the team but he had a degree in physics and interests spanning so many disciplines Simon couldn’t remember them all.
 They got chatting about an earlier incident when Jim had reacted perhaps a little harshly to a remark made by another engineer.

 “So what was that about with Paul earlier “ asked Simon.

 Jim didn’t budge and after a few seconds replied calmly “I was in the middle of something and I must have used my reptilian brain.
 I think that Paul’s approach is not right for our architecture.
 Even if we make it work, it will be a nightmare for the guys who replace us eventually.”

 Simon didn’t comprehend everything… “Wait what brain?”

 “My reptilian brain” said Jim.
-“Our brains have evolved over the centuries and we can say that logically and to a large extend physically we now we have a three-part brain.
-In the early years of Homo sapiens the reptilian brain helped us survive by making sure we find food, fight off or run from danger and also reproduction.”
+“Our brains have evolved over the centuries and we can say that logically and to a large extent physically we now we have a three-part brain.
+In the early years of Homo sapiens, the reptilian brain helped us survive by making sure we find food, fight off or run from danger and also took care of reproduction.”

 “OK” said Simon cautiously, still not sure where this was going.